-This Guar Gum powder is then used in a huge range of manufactured food products such as baked goods, cereals, dairy products, jams, sauces, and most importantly, pet food.
+This Guar Gum powder is then used in a vast range of manufactured food products for humans, such as baked goods, cereals, dairy products, jams, and sauces.

-Guar Gum has an earthy smell and taste when in this powder form but becomes quite neutral in taste and smell once mixed with other ingredients, which is why it is so commonly found in processed foods.
+Guar Gum has an earthy smell and taste when in this powder form but becomes relatively neutral in taste and smell once mixed with other ingredients.

 Why Is Guar Gum Used In Pet Food?

-Guar Gum is a common sight in wet/canned pet food recipes as a minor ingredient.
+Guar Gum is a common sight in wet or canned pet food recipes as a minor ingredient.
 Its purpose in these recipes is to act as a binding or thickening agent.

-Thickening agents such as Guar Gum are a crucial component of wet/canned pet food recipes as they help the food form into a consistent texture and appearance, and they ensure that the individual ingredients do not separate from one another.
+Thickening agents such as Guar Gum are a crucial component of wet/canned pet food recipes as they help the food form a consistent texture and appearance.

-Without the presence of binding agents like Guar Gum, wet pet food can be quite unpleasant to eat or taste for many pets.
+Without the presence of binding agents like Guar Gum, wet pet food can be less desirable to eat or taste for many pets.

-This can be especially true of foods produced at a large scale as it can cause different cans of food to contain different portions of ingredients, such as some with lots of vegetables and others with lots of meat ingredients.
+This can be especially true of wet pet foods produced at a large scale as it could cause different cans of food to contain different portions of ingredients, such as some with lots of vegetables and others with lots of meat ingredients.